-Enhanced weathering projects that involve applying ground rock to land may, depending on the size of the rock particles, be regulated as a source of particulate matter pollution under the Clean Air Act ("CAA").
-156 Built on the principle of "cooperative federalism," the CAA divides regulatory authority between the federal Environmental Protection Agency ("EPA"), which sets minimum standards designed to protect air quality, and the states, which are responsible for implementing and enforcing those standards.
+Enhanced weathering projects that involve applying ground rock to land may, depending on the size of the rock particles, be regulated as a source of particulate matter pollution under the Clean Air Act ("CAA").156 Built on the principle of "cooperative federalism," the CAA divides regulatory authority between the federal Environmental Protection Agency ("EPA"), which sets minimum standards designed to protect air quality, and the states, which are responsible for implementing and enforcing those standards.

-Section 108(a)(1) of the CAA directs EPA to identify air pollutants that are emitted by numerous mobile or stationary sources and cause or contribute to air pollution which may reasonably be anticipated to endanger public health or welfare ("criteria pollutants").
-157 Under section 109 of the CAA, for each identified criteria pollutant, EPA must establish National Ambient Air Quality Standards ("NAAQS") that specify maximum pollutant concentrations below which air quality is considered acceptable from a public health and welfare standpoint.
-158 Specifically EPA must establish "primary" NAAQS, "the attainment and maintenance of which . . . are requisite to protect the public health," and "secondary" NAAQS, which are "requisite to protect the public welfare from any known or anticipated adverse effects associated with the presence of [the] pollutant in the ambient air."
-159 The primary and secondary NAAQS are implemented through enforceable plans, known as State Implementation Plans ("SIPs"), that are prepared by the states and approved by EPA.
-In some areas where SIPs have not been adopted, EPA prepares and may enforce Federal Implementation Plans ("FIPs").
+Section 108(a)(1) of the CAA directs EPA to identify air pollutants that are emitted by numerous mobile or stationary sources and cause or contribute to air pollution which may reasonably be anticipated to endanger public health or welfare ("criteria pollutants").157 Under section 109 of the CAA, for each identified criteria pollutant, EPA must establish National Ambient Air Quality Standards ("NAAQS") that specify maximum pollutant concentrations below which air quality is considered acceptable from a public health and welfare standpoint.158 Specifically EPA must establish "primary" NAAQS, "the attainment and maintenance of which . . . are requisite to protect the public health," and "secondary" NAAQS, which are "requisite to protect the public welfare from any known or anticipated adverse effects associated with the presence of [the] pollutant in the ambient air."
+159 The primary and secondary NAAQS are implemented through enforceable plans, known as State Implementation Plans ("SIPs"), that are prepares and may enforce Federal Implementation Plans ("FIPs").